- Kids' businesses are still businesses and need proper permits.

 You might be asking yourself, "Why go through all of this if it's just a lemonade stand?
 What harm could be done?"
-Williams warned that neighbors or passersby often have the time and proximity to tattle.
+Williams warned that neighbors or passersby often have the time and inclination to tattle.

 "In some cases, neighbors may feel inconvenienced, because customers to the lemonade stand next door are blocking their driveways or adding more noise or traffic to their usually quiet residential street," Williams told Business News Daily.
 "Passersby may be concerned that teens handing out fliers for their snow-shoveling business may be casing a neighborhood and up to no good."

-In addition, competitors have snitched on kid-owned businesses.
+Competitors have also snitched on kid-owned businesses.
 A landscaping company, for instance, could report a teen-run lawn-mowing business for noncompliance to weed out cheaper competition.

 It's also important to be aware of the legal risks and liabilities of not making sure your child's business is legally compliant.

 "Kids who run their businesses without the correct permits or licenses can face closure and other penalties, including but not limited to fines," Williams said.
-He added that a run-in with regulators is almost never a fun experience, especially for a young entrepreneur who is dreaming big.
+He added that a run-in with regulators is never a fun experience, especially for a young entrepreneur who is dreaming big.

 But fear not: For parents who want to help a child start a business, there are plenty of resources out there to make sure it is done the right way.
 For example, the Small Business Administration provides links to state-specific license and permit information, and even offers resources for home-based businesses.